The Buying Process

 Here is where having a great buyers agent is really handy.
-An agent, specifically assigned to you and not any seller can offer you help and information with your best interest at heart.
-They will write up an offer that includes items such as financing contingencies, inspection contingencies and other items that you will want to approve before hand.
-Make sure you don't sign anything until you fully understand it.
+An agent, specifically assigned to you can offer you help and information with your best interest at heart.
+They will write up an offer that includes: financing contingencies, inspection contingencies and other items, you will want to approve, before hand.
+Don't sign anything until you fully understand it.

 3. Wait for a reply or any counteroffers